LINGUISTICS FOR DEAFNESS AND HEARING IMPAIRMENTS

 The student knows and understands the linguistic theories that account for some linguistic phenomena observed in typical language acquisition and language acquisition in hearing-impaired individuals.

-The student understands how linguistic theories may be helpful to enhance the level of linguistic competence in hearing-impaired individuals.
+The student understands how linguistic theories may help enhance the level of linguistic competence in hearing-impaired individuals.

-The student is introduced to various standardized and non-standardised linguistic tools used for assessing linguistic competence in both typical and atypical language acquisition, particularly in cases of deafness.
+The student is introduced to various standardised and non-standardised linguistic tools used for assessing linguistic competence in both typical and atypical language acquisition, particularly in cases of deafness.

 2. Applying knowledge and understanding

-The student knows how to use linguistic terminology and the tools of analysis of formal linguistics to describe the language difficulties of hearing impaired individuals.
+The student knows how to use linguistic terminology and formal linguistics analysis tools to describe the language difficulties of hearing-impaired individuals.

 3. Making judgements

-The student is able to formulate and argue hypotheses based on the knowledge acquired during the course.
+The student can formulate and argue hypotheses based on the knowledge acquired during the course.

 4. Communication:

-The student is able to present the hypotheses and the linguistic phenomena discussed during the course using the correct linguistic terminology.
+The student can present, in written form, the hypotheses and the linguistic phenomena discussed during the course using the correct linguistic terminology.

-The student is able to interact with peers and the professor critically and respectfully.
+The student can interact with peers and the professor critically and respectfully.

 5. Learning skills

-The student is able to look for and read both the references mentioned in the course program and new references necessary to study some phenomena concerning the linguistic competence of hearing impaired individuals.
+The student can look for and read both the references mentioned in the course program and new references necessary to study some phenomena concerning the linguistic competence of hearing impaired individuals.

 C. Donati, La sintassi.
 Regole e Strutture, Il Mulino, 2008;